 Garden projects can be small informal places, perhaps organised and run by volunteers, or they can be more formal, larger organisations and charities, run by permanent staff.
 Projects may have their own site or they may share facilities, perhaps within a garden centre or nursery.
 Garden projects are also found in the grounds of prisons or hospitals.

-Many horticulture therapists working at garden projects have completed specialist training programmes in social and therapeutic horticulture, such as Thrive's training and education programme and the Professional Development Diploma run in conjunction with Coventry University.
+Many horticultural therapists working at garden projects in the UK have completed specialist training programmes in social and therapeutic horticulture at Thrive.
 They may also hold other professional qualifications in areas such as horticulture, health and social care, teaching, occupational therapy or nursing.

-Thrive is very active in researching and promoting the benefits of gardening and horticultural activity.
-It is very important to increase people's understanding of the power that gardening has, so Thrive learns and shares ideas with others to continually improve the ways that we work with disabled people.
+Thrive is active in researching and promoting the benefits of gardening and horticultural activity.
+It is important to increase people's understanding of the power that gardening has, so Thrive learns and shares ideas with others to continually improve the ways that we work with disabled people.

 Want to know more?

 If you, or someone you know could benefit from social and therapeutic horticulture, call Thrive on 0118 988 5688 to find out how we can help.

-Thrive can also help if you would like to know more about a career in social and therapeutic horticulture or if you would like details of courses and Diplomas.
+Thrive can also help if you would like to know more about a career in social and therapeutic horticulture or if you would like details of courses.
 Click here for more information, call our Training team on 0118 988 5688, or email our Information Service .